 Summer Youth Program

-Both teen and youth will enjoy Art, Outdoor Activities, Sports, Field Trips, Culinary Experiences, Social Activities, Assistive Technology and much more await their two-week day camp adventure at CCBVI!
+Both teen and youth will enjoy Art, Outdoor Activities, Sports, Field Trips, Culinary Experiences, Social Activities, Assistive Technology and much more await their one-week day camp adventure at CCBVI!

 Kids (ages 8-13)